 Here’s the top 6 Ransomware prevention tips:

 - Backup your files regularly and check those backups.
-The malicious malware is successful because people end up paying the ransom.
+Malicious malware is successful because people end up paying the ransom.
 In most cases, these businesses don’t have a backup copy of their files and it would cost more to recreate them.
-However, you can’t simply backup your files.
+However, you can’t simply back up your files.
 You must test your backups to make sure all of your important files are being backed up.